Zooming in on TV tracking

-A television broadcast is made up of a series of images.
-Detection consists of comparing these images with a database comprising all the images of an advertiser's ads in order to detect these ads the moment they're broadcast.
+A television broadcast is made up of a series of images and sounds.
+Detection consists of comparing these images and sounds with a database comprising all those of an advertiser's ads in order to detect these ads the moment they're broadcast.

-But comparing these images manually, pixel by pixel, would consume an enormous amount of resources—it would be a slow, costly, and inefficient process.
+But comparing these images and sounds manually, pixel by pixel or frenquency by frequency, would consume an enormous amount of resources—it would be a slow, costly, and inefficient process.
 Thankfully, "fingerprinting" provides ways around these barriers.
-This method associates each image with a unique signature that represents it.
-It is now not the images that we're comparing, but their signatures.
-A good "fingerprinting" method must be quick to calculate, be able to handle minor variations in the image, and have a capacity for extremely fast searching through massive databases in order to guarantee effective TV tracking.
+This method associates each image and sound with a unique signature that represents it.
+It is now not the images or sound that we're comparing, but their signatures.
+A good "fingerprinting" method must be quick to calculate, be able to handle minor variations in the image or the sound, and have a capacity for extremely fast searching through massive databases in order to guarantee effective TV tracking.

-To give you an idea, Admo.tv's French database contains over ten million images!
+To give you an idea, Admo.tv's French database contains over ten million images and audio samples!
 A single search is performed in this database 25 times a second for each television broadcast.